FRC1257/robotics-training/docs/frc/1-Basics/4-Command_Based.md

 ## Flowchart

 To help break down the entire system and make it easier to understand, we've created a flowchart for the general structure of the robot code.
 If the flowchart below doesn't load, [press here](https://drive.google.com/file/d/14_5zEcy0pHjJd9FZBrlYS0tvzkuuFQxd/view?usp=sharing) to view it.

 The blue sections are sections that WPILib handles for us, while the orange/yellow sections are sections that we don't necessarily need to program **entirely** ourselves, but we need to have a bit of code to handle them.

-### Orange Sections

 | Flowchart Box | Our Responsibility |
 | :-: | :-: |